Gastric Ulcers in Horses

 • Teeth grinding, or biting at their sides.

-Acupuncture points for Horses with Ulcers and Gut Pain (pictured below).
-This information comes from Kerry Ridgway DVM in the USA.
+Acupuncture points for Horses with Ulcers and Gut Pain.
 When light pressure is applied to the acupuncture points marked in red, the horse will twitch, bite, kick, pull faces, or drop back.
 This can indicate gastric ulcers, grass-related problems, incorrect feeding, or a badly fitting saddle.
-Ulzeraide Plus is a great nutritional supplement to help with prevention and aid in the recovery of gastric and stomach ulcers.
+Ulzeraide Plus is a great nutritional supplement to help prevent and aid in recovering gastric and stomach ulcers.

 Some Causes Of Gastric Ulcers: Gastric ulcers in horses are primarily caused by the modern lifestyle they lead.